Top 15 Wonder Benefits of Eating Cloves (Syzygium aromaticum)

 • Manganese: 30%

-• Vitamin K: 4%
+• Vitamin K: 4%`

 • Vitamin C : 3%

-• The other biochemical substances present in cloves are beta-caryophyllene, vanillin, categoric acid, tannins, methyl salicylate, flavonoids, oleanolic acid, stigmasterol, and campesterol.
+• The other biochemical substances in cloves are beta-caryophyllene, vanillin, categoric acid, tannins, methyl salicylate, flavonoids, oleanolic acid, stigmasterol, and campesterol.

 Cloves description

 Clove is a dried bud that comes under the family Myrtaceae.
-It is a herb, known for its medicinal & traditional uses.
+It is a herb known for its medicinal & traditional uses.
 It has many health benefits.
 Almost entire parts of the plant are used for one or other purposes.

 Potential health benefits of cloves

 3. Toothache: It’s a panacea for toothache.
 It is also beneficial for gum diseases and overall oral health.
-Mouthwash with ground cloves help to ward off germs, plaque formation, and preventing the growth of microorganism.
-It may be taken in case of dental pain and other dental related issues.
+Mouthwash with ground cloves help to ward off germs plaque formation, and preventing the growth of microorganism.
+It may be taken in case of dental pain and other dental-related issues.

 9. Stomach ulcer: Its use is good for the stomach and duodenum as it facilitates the production of gastric juices